according to the Times Higher Education’s ranking of the latest REF results (2021).

 Our range of collaborations with museums and galleries will be invaluable to your education

-Many of the modules you can choose from will have associated field trips to allow you to visit the art and architecture.
-These field trips will range from local, to national and occasionally international.
-We cover the cost of any major air/sea/rail travel and accommodation, although you'll be expected to pay for any local transportation, food and entrance costs.
+Some of the modules you can choose from may include associated field trips to allow you to visit art and architecture.
+We will cover the cost of any major air/sea/rail travel and accommodation, but you will be expected to pay for local transportation, food and entrance costs.

 There are opportunities for you to spend time abroad during your course:

 We also offer BA Curating and Art History (with a year abroad).
 Some modules include study trips abroad during term time which will be subsidised by the department.